joshkoenig/relucantlywithher.com/_pages/the-positive-case-for-hillary-clinton.md

 Hillary Clinton is by her own admission not a great campaigner.
 She's not a very good public speaker, which is hard not to notice compared to the incumbent Obama, or her primary opponent Bernie Sanders.

 A stark example of weakness was during the primary debates whenever they got to [the closing remarks][2].
 Sanders would give a rehearsed but personable homily, starting with his growing up poor, pivoting to the issue of inequality, and finally expressing the mission of his campaign with eloquent human language.
 In response, Clinton would basically run through a checklist that often came out as word salad.
-To me it was always kinda cringy, and the different audience responses seem to suggest I'm not the only one who felt that way.
+To me, it was always kinda cringy, and the different audience responses seem to suggest I'm not the only one who felt that way.

 As someone who spent their early career practicing law, and their mid-life to late adulthood under harsh and adversarial scrutiny, Hillary Clinton is highly guarded and deliberate in what she says.
 She's risk-averse.
 She sticks to the script.
 The script is written from within her campaign's bubble and sometimes isn't super great.

 Similar to her shifting positions, I think this is actually about average for politicians.
 Her oratory pales by comparison to the current president, but if you compare her to many other recent candidates for president, her stiff scripted delivery is pretty much the norm.
 It's more annoying than a reason to oppose her, but I list it here because if I'm being honest, it contributes to my sense of depression.
-Ideally I want a candidate who inspires me, which she has so far failed to do.
+Ideally, I want a candidate who inspires me, which she has so far failed to do.

 That said, I do think that we're not used to seeing this relatively common combination of traits — some opportunistic shifts in position, a talking-points communication style — show up in female form, which might explain some of why this sticks out so much.
 This is "typical politician" stuff, which isn't super awesome, but feels like it should be possible to get past.